mojule/schema-to-form-elements/README.md

 This module attempts to provide a toolkit which is small, simple and flexible enough to cover all use cases

-todo: rationale, toc etc
+todo: rationale, toc, example code, playground, full documentation, etc

 `npm install @mojule/schema-forms`

 ## features

-- supports all schema functionality required to edit majority of models, with remaining functionality planned in future releases
+- supports all schema functionality required for the majority of data models, with remaining functionality planned in future releases
-- modular and extensible
+- modular and extensible - use the convenience functions provided to create forms with a few lines of code or easily override any of the functionality by following the established template/decorator/api patterns
 - 100% test coverage
 - typescript typings
-- browser and server (server via JSDOM or similar)
+- no strings, generates actual HTML elements for the browser or server (server via JSDOM or similar, easily serialized to a string to send as an HTTP response)
 - no dependencies
-- class-free, functional style
+- simple class-free, functional coding style

-todo: example code, playground, full documentation

 ## quickstart